weierophinney/grumpy-phpunit/test-doubles.markdown

         {
             if ($this->bar->getStatus() == 'merge-ready') {
                 $this->bar->merge();
-                retun true;
+                return true;
             }

             return false;
         }
     }
-The purpose of using test doubles is so that we can create versions of our dependencies to test specific scenarios.
-Sometimes we just need something that can stand in for a dependency and we are not worrying about faking any functionality.
+The purpose of using test doubles is so that we can create fake versions of our dependencies to test specific scenarios.
+Sometimes we just need something that can stand in for a dependency and we are not worried about faking any of its functionality.
 For this we can just create a dummy object.

 Let's say we are creating a scenario where we are testing some code that accepts two objects via constructor injection, but we are only testing